 Before making another critical decision in his life, that is, what to study for his PhD, he exposed himself to many different fields in life sciences.
 By the end of his freshman year, he joined Prof PC Shaw's lab under the SMART program and studied novel proteins of influenza A virus.
 Later in the summer of his freshman year, he was selected into the Study Abroad Program in Shanghai co-organized by the Harvard University and the Fudan University, working on epithelial-mesenchymal transition in hepatocellular carcinoma in Prof LX Qin's lab.
 In the summer of his sophomore year, he enrolled in the UROPS of the National University of Singapore and examined small RNAs in neural development in Prof QD Hu's lab.
 In the summer of his junior year, he was chosen as one of the six students from China in the NDM Summer Internship Programme of the University of Oxford.
-Under the guidance of Prof L Dorrell, he was exceptionally allowed to work in the containment level 3 facility and helped developing novel T cell receptor-based HIV therapy.
+Under the supervision of Prof L Dorrell, he was exceptionally allowed to work in the containment level 3 facility and helped developing novel T cell receptor-based HIV therapy.
 In a collaboration between Prof. L Dorrell and Dr N Ternette, he used cutting-edge proteomics to investigate the kinetics of HIV protein during early infection as well.
-After his B.Sc. graduation in May 2016 and before starting his PhD in July 2016, he participated in the TIGP IIP at the Academia Sinica and studied yeast's pre-mRNA splicing in Dr SC Cheng's lab.
+In the summer of his final year, he participated in the TIGP IIP at the Academia Sinica and studied yeast's pre-mRNA splicing in Dr SC Cheng's lab.